brownc1995/credit-card-fraud-detection/README.md

 - build `tf.Extended` pipeline (see [here](https://www.tensorflow.org/tfx))
 - train networks for many more epochs
 - write more tests for [data.py](ccfd/data.py) (see TODOs)
+- output results to file rather than just to terminal

 ## References